justinjiajia/bigdata_lab/webhdfs_emr.md

 ### Example 2

-This time a different DataNode is picked.
+A different DataNode is picked by NameNode this time.
 Remember to replace the private DNS in the returned location URL with its public DNS.

 ```shell
 (base) jiajia@Jias-MacBook-Pro ~ % curl -i -X PUT "http://ec2-54-160-96-204.compute-1.amazonaws.com:9870/webhdfs/v1/input/b.txt?user.name=hadoop&op=CREATE&noredirect=true"